Forest Bathing Meditation Script For Meditating In Nature

 The name “Shinrin-Yoku”, literally translates to “Forest Bathing”.
 It’s a Japanese word.
 In Japan, there are many forests.
 Maybe you, however, do not have a forest nearby.
 If that’s the case, any safe natural environment will do, such as an urban park.

-Ideally, you will have the sounds of water and birds around you.
-When we talk about meditating in nature, we really mean meditating where we are exposed to sensory information that reminds us of nature (birdsong, the feeling of the wind on your face, etc.)
+Ideally, you will have the sounds of water and birdsong around you.
+When we talk about meditating in nature, we really mean meditating where we are exposed to sensory information that reminds us of nature (rustling leaves, the feeling of the wind on your face, etc.)

 I personally like to go somewhere where there are conifers, cedars, and pines because they emit phytoncides that are good for immunity.
 Trees heal.
 In fact, South Korea is currently creating many “Healing Forests” as part of its effort to make Koreans healthier.

-When you enter the forest, take a moment to connect with it.
-Notice the place you are in, the sights, the sounds, the feelings.
-Breathe-in the forest.
+When I enter the “forest”, I like to take a moment to connect with it.
+I’ll notice the place, the sights, the sounds, the feelings.
+I’ll breathe-in the forest.

 If you have the option of going barefoot, do so.
 Research from Nature’s Own Research Association in Dover shows that placing your bare feet on the ground helps with grounding.
 Plus, it has a positive effect on the living matrix, the central connection between living cells.